 - Restart when prompted

-Some updates arrive in stages.
 Performance issues often disappear once everything installs cleanly.

 Step 4: Check Startup Apps (No Guesswork)